A Guide to Single-Protein Dog Food

 Fish

 Fish like salmon, shrimp, muscles, and oysters are full of nutrients your dog needs.
 These kinds of seafood contain omega-3s, fish oil, and fatty acids your dog needs for a healthy heart and cognitive function.
-Dogs with sensitive skin or dandruff can benefit especially from the nutrients in fish.
+Dogs with sensitive skin or dandruff may benefit especially from the nutrients in fish.

 Duck